franckalbinet/ai-research-seib/README.md

 ## Course Overview

 This hands-on course explores how to effectively integrate AI and Large Language Models (LLMs) into literature review workflows.
-Rather than treating AI as a magic solution, we focus on developing a methodical, ethical approach that keeps researchers in control while enhancing their capabilities.
+Rather than treating AI as a magic solution, we focus on developing a methodical, intentional approach that keeps researchers in control while enhancing their capabilities.

-### Philosophy: AI as a Learning Companion
+### Philosophy: AI as a Tool for Intentional Research

-- AI as a partner for better and faster learning, not a replacement for critical thinking
+- AI as a partner for systematic research, not a replacement for critical thinking
 - Focus on methodology over specific tools
 - Emphasis on evaluation, reliability, and maintaining research quality
+- Intentional approach: you drive, AI assists

 ## What You'll Learn

 ### Core Topics
 - **LLM Fundamentals**: Understanding how these systems work and why they sometimes fail
-- **Advanced Prompt Engineering**: Building effective prompts through systematic iteration
+- **Advanced Prompt Engineering**: Building effective prompts through systematic, iterative refinement
-- **Evaluation & Quality Control**: Systematic approaches to assess AI outputs using open/axial coding and LLM-as-judge methodology
+- **Evaluation & Quality Control**: Systematic approaches using open/axial coding and LLM-as-judge methodology
-- **Research Workflows**: Organizing AI-assisted literature reviews and multi-paper synthesis
+- **Multi-Paper Synthesis**: Intentional workflows for literature review with IP awareness
+- **Real-World Applications**: Case studies and adaptation to your research domain
-- **IP-Aware Approaches**: Respecting copyright while leveraging AI capabilities
+- **Ethics & IP Constraints**: Respecting copyright while leveraging AI capabilities
-- **Tools & Platforms**: Understanding different AI tools and their appropriate use cases
-- **Ethics & Detection**: Navigating journal policies and AI detection challenges

 ## 5-Day Schedule

 ### Day 1: Foundations & Initial Experience
 **Morning:**
-- Course philosophy and what makes AI effective for research
+- Course philosophy and scope
 - Tools exploration: "Who's using what?" (collaborative session)

 **Afternoon:**
-- First hands-on: Try paper extraction yourself (authentic struggle)
+- First hands-on: Try paper extraction yourself (authentic experience)
 - Debrief and introduction to the Three Gulfs Model
 - Collaborative discussion: expectations, concerns, and ethical considerations

+**Goal:** Experience challenges before learning frameworks

 ### Day 2: Prompt Engineering Fundamentals
 **Morning:**